zenml-io/zenml/docs/book/component-gallery/model-registries/model-registries.md

 ## Model Registry Concepts and Terminology

-As ZenML the list of the integrated model registries tools and platfornms will grow, each with their own way of managing model groups, versions, and stages.
+As ZenML the list of the integrated model registries tools and platforms will grow, each with their own way of managing model groups, versions, and stages.
 It will become increasingly difficult to manage model groups, versions, and stages, a consistent way regardless of the underlying registry tool or service being used.